-In October, 2009, my husband and my very pregnant self, along with our three-year old and 20-month old daughters, moved from an area that is located about ten minutes east of downtown Indianapolis called Irvington to the suburbs of Westfield.
+In 2009, my husband and my very pregnant self, along with our three-year old and 20-month old daughters, moved from an area that is located about ten minutes east?of downtown Indianapolis?called Irvington to the suburbs on the north side of town.

 But, coolness aside, it wasn’t a great fit for us anymore.
 For many reasons, including the location of his job, it made sense for us to move to the north side.